 Over the years, encouraging initiatives like the Comprehensive Africa Agriculture Development Programme (CAADP) have seen African heads of state commit to 7 declarations on accelerated agricultural growth and transformation for shared prosperity and improved livelihoods, including a commitment to spend at least 10% of their public budgets for ARD.
-The first CAADP biennial review in 2018 documents the progress so far.
-The donor communities have fully supported such initiatives, however, the State of Food Security and Nutrition in the World report in 2018 contains new evidence to signal a continuation in the rise in world hunger and a reversal of trends after a prolonged decline.
-In 2017, the number of undernourished people is estimated to have increased to 821 million – around one out of every nine people in the world.
-The future holds challenging times for ARD; the Platform membership will pro-actively strive to keep food security and rural transformation at the top of the policy priorities of development.
+The second CAADP biennial review in 2020 documents the progress in the implementation through the Malabo Declaration (see link below).
+The donor communities have fully supported such initiatives, however, the State of Food Security and Nutrition in the World report in 2019 (see link below) contains evidence signalling a rise in world hunger for the third year in a row after a previous trend of prolonged decline.
+In 2018, the number of undernourished people is estimated to be more than 821 million – around one out of every nine people in the world.
+The future holds challenging times for ARD, now even more so with the current corona virus pandemic, mid- and long-term effects are expected; the Platform membership will pro-actively strive to keep food security and rural transformation at the top of the policy priorities of development.